tbrumble/testmaker/README.md

 gradle accessTestTask --restPath="user/get-all" --switcherName="dbo_access_userverify" --testName="Example1GreatTest" --testPackageName="not ready"

 where:
-1 restPath - path to your rest methods
-2 switcherName - kind of access switcher
-3 testName - your wonderfull test name
-4 testPackageName - in what package do you want to save your generated test (not work now)
+ restPath - path to your rest method switcherName - kind of access switcher testName - your wonderfull test name testPackageName - in what package do you want to save your generated test (not work now)

 Where you can find switcher list - in src/main/resources/data.sql Application use PostgresDb - change it in application.properties